Rafaau/discord-clone/readme.md

 # Discord-clone

 **Discord-clone** is a feature-rich application that aims to replicate the functionality of the popular chat platform, **Discord**.
 This project is built using **Angular** for the client-side, **NestJS** with **TypeORM** for the server-side, and **MySQL** for the database layer.
-The current implementation focuses on text-based communication, with plans to add voice chat in the future.
+~~The current implementation focuses on text-based communication, with plans to add voice chat in the future.~~ The current implementation includes a basic text-based communication system and has also introduced a simple voice chat using WebRTC.

 ## Features